Abdallah-Afifi/Password-Manager/README.md

 Implement error handling and logging functions to detect and log errors and unusual activity.
 This can help to identify potential security breaches and improve the overall security of the program.

+Add two-factor authentication to the program as a second layer of security.
+Like Google's safe device or Google Authenticator.

 # Timeline